-Sen Sumana is often considered the most important of the ten Thai Energy Lines and it’s usually the starting point of enumerating the Sip Sen (Sib Sen or Sen Sip).
+Sen Sumana is considered the primordial and most important of the ten Thai Sen Energy Lines, and it’s often the starting point of enumerating the Sip Sen (Sib Sen or Sen Sip).

-Generally this Sen Line is associated with the Wind Element, respiratory functionality but also with abdominal and digestive issues.
-Organs typically connected with the line are the heart, lungs, and stomach.
+As a rule, Sumana is associated with the Wind Element and respiratory function, but also with abdominal and digestive issues.
+Typically, the organs that are connected with this Sen Line are the heart, lungs, intestines, and stomach.

-Sumana also has obvious similarities with the trajectory of the Indian Yogic Sushumna Nadi and with both energy pathways we find that the seven main Chakras lie along the channel.
+Additionally, Sen Sumana has obvious similarities with the trajectory and location of the Sushumna Nadi in Indian Yoga.
+Moreover, in both the Thai and Indian system, Sumana i.e. Sushumna is considered the most important Prana pathway, and we find that the seven main Chakras lie along this channel.

-The Sen Sumana main line starts just above the navel (near the solar plexus region), travels up following the mid-line of the body (chest area) along the spinal column, runs up the throat and ends at the tip of the tongue.
+The Sen Sumana main line starts just above the navel (near the solar plexus region), travels up following the mid-line of the body (chest area) along the spinal column (some, however, claim in the spinal column), runs up the throat and ends in the mouth at the tip of the tongue.